ArlindNocaj/document-barcodes/README.md

 The approach works as follows:

-1. Detect barcode regions on the document using opencv and image transformation heuristics, see https://github.com/pyxploiter/Barcode-Detection-and-Decoding
+1. Detect barcode regions on the document using opencv and [image transformation heuristics](https://github.com/pyxploiter/Barcode-Detection-and-Decoding)
 2. Extract the raw barcode data using [zxing](https://github.com/zxing/zxing)
 3. Combine multiple barcodes and decode the data.